colewbennett/CreativeBlocks/README.md

 Using the Colby operated WiFi/ethernet network seems to cause lots of problems.
 A temporary fix is to use a personal hotspot on your phone, and configure the code to connect to that hotspot.

-The SuperCollider code can be run on a computer other than a RPi for testing purposes.
+The SuperCollider code can be run on a computer other than a RPi.
 The only thing that wouldn't be possible is using the MPR121 connected to the RPi.

 ## References